trentshaines/trent-quartz-obsidian/content/Notes/Notes Page.md

 ---
 ## Overview
 - Topics I want to take notes on and share in the short term are:
+	- AI
+		- Historical AI developments
 		- Theories of AI development trajectories
+	- Philosophy
 		- Epistemology - Scientific Realism vs. Antirealism
 		- Metaphysics
-	- ....
+	-
 ## AI Speculation / Theory
 - [[Quartz/Notes/Abstraction, not Scale|Abstraction, not Scale|]]